-We can't very well talk about Emergency preparedness and skip over Communications.
+We can't very well talk about Emergency preparedness without discussing Communications.
 Communications is one the most critical pieces in any preparedness plan.
 How we will let others know our situation or how we can learn who needs help are both critical in difficult times.

-One of the best means to stay in touch with what is going on is the NOAA Weather Radio All Hazards (NWR) is a nationwide network of radio stations broadcasting continuous weather information directly from the nearest National Weather Service office.
+A very good way to stay in touch with what is going on weatherwise and other major events is the National Oceanic and Atmospheric Administration or NOAA.
+National Weather Radio All Hazards (NWR) is a nationwide network of radio stations broadcasting continuous weather information directly from the nearest National Weather Service office.
 NWR broadcasts official Weather Service warnings, watches, forecasts and other hazard information 24 hours a day, 7 days a week.

 Working with the Federal Communication Commission's (FCC) Emergency Alert System , NWR is an "All Hazards" radio network, making it your single source for comprehensive weather and emergency information.